 The Coronado Historical Association features a Coronado History Research Center open by appointment only and changing exhibition galleries about the unique history of the community of Coronado.
 Topics range from the history of the Hotel del Coronado to the birthplace of military aviation on North Island.
-The history of this unique community led a group of active citizens to establish the Coronado Historical Association in 1969.
+The history of this unique community-led a group of active citizens to establish the Coronado Historical Association in 1969.
 After over 30 years of collecting and preserving Coronado’s history, CHA moved to the historic Bank of Commerce building at 1100 Orange Avenue thanks to the generosity of Don and Leslie Budinger.
 In support of its mission, CHA’s special focus is on educational programs and outreach.
-In addition to a year-round schedule of public lectures and other thought-provoking programs for adults, such as a Preservation Symposium every spring, the Coronado Historical Association provides fun educational programs for kids of all ages and Island History Walking Tours.
+In addition to a year-round schedule of public lectures and other thought-provoking programs for adults, such as a Preservation Symposium every spring.
 CHA advances learning and stewardship in all by serving as Coronado’s primary center for community history and works actively to foster a Coronado community that is increasingly vibrant, engaged, and resilient.